programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 In the version of this lesson that we use for our research center's blog, users tend to need 1-1.5 hours to complete the entire lesson.

 ### How difficult is this lesson?
 Whether learning these skills will feel comfortable and/or worthwhile to you is particular to each person's experiences and interests.
-What we can tell you is that the steps in this tutorial are unambiguous—that is, there are very few choices you need to make as you work through this lesson.
+What we can tell you is that the steps in this tutorial are unambiguous.
+That is, there are very few choices you need to make as you work through this lesson.
 We tried to make this tutorial very detailed, combining actual do-something-now steps with text explaining why you're doing these steps.
 We also included screenshots, so you can compare what you're seeing with what the lesson thinks you should be seeing.
 A [help](#help) section includes a handy [recap](#workflow-recap) of the steps described below (for once you understand them and just need a ready reference) and links to a terminology glossary (e.g. what's a merge, again?) and further reading.

 You'll learn some new terms and get familiar with the GitHub.com interface.
 You will not need to use the command line nor understand git/versioning.
 (We'll discuss two versioning concepts briefly, but you will not need to understand these to use this tutorial.)